nicross/lazily-lazy-load/README.md

 ## Browser compatibility
 - Compatible with all evergreen browsers
 - For IE11 compatibility, please provide polyfills for `IntersectionObserver` and `MutationObserver`
-- Otherwise encourage your users to dump their older browsers
+- Otherwise encourage your users to dump their outdated browsers

-## Recommended usage
+## Standard usage
 Simply add the minified script to the document `<head>`:

 ```html